Kidnapping of Joshua Boyle and Caitlan Coleman: Kidnapping

 On October 8, 2012, Boyle sent an email to his parents saying that he and Coleman were in an "unsafe" part of Afghanistan.
 Soon after, the pair were captured by members of the Haqqani network.
 Coleman was pregnant at the time of their capture.
 The first ransom video of the couple was released in early 2013.
 The Haqqani network demanded the release of prisoners in exchange for the release of Boyle and Coleman.
 It was also revealed that Coleman had given birth to her child, a boy.

 Over the course of their five-year captivity, Coleman gave birth to a girl and a second boy, and suffered a miscarriage of a second girl.
 Coleman and Boyle claim that the miscarriage was intentionally caused by their captors, but the Taliban claims it occurred naturally.
-The two would regularly be separated and beaten, and Coleman claims that she was raped.
+The two would regularly be separated and beaten, and Coleman stated that she was raped.
 The family would regularly be transported between Afghanistan and Pakistan.

 Rescue

 In September 2017, United States intelligence received information that a vehicle which was believed to be carrying Caitlan Coleman and her children was traveling to Pakistan from Afghanistan.
 SEAL Team Six was tasked with preparing an extraction, but concerns about the accuracy of the information and the logistics of an assault deterred the US from taking action.
 The information about the suspicious vehicle was passed to the Pakistani government with a request to oversee a rescue operation.

 On October 11, 2017, Pakistani troops encountered the vehicle carrying the family in the Kurram Valley, Pakistan, shooting out the tires and rescuing them.
 The family was being held in the locked trunk.
 In the resulting shootout, some of the captors were killed while others managed to flee.
-Boyle was also injured by a shrapnel.
+Boyle was also injured by shrapnel.
 The family was then transported to Islamabad before travelling back to Canada via the United Kingdom with Boyle refusing to go with American rescuers.

 After their rescue, the family stayed with Boyle's parents in Smiths Falls, Ontario, before moving to Ottawa.
 In December 2017, Canadian Prime Minister Justin Trudeau met with the family after Boyle requested a meeting.